UBICenter/child-allowance/jb/research.md

 The South African Old Age Pension only had significant impacts on Weight-for-height for girls if their grandmother (and not grandfather) was eligible for the pension.

 Despite improving access to healthcare being a central aim of many cash transfers, there is little evidence that household expenditure on health-related services increases with receipt of a cash transfer.
-The Burkino Faso NCTPP and Malawi SCTP report significantly higher utilization of healthcare services (and particularly curative services) on receipt of the transfer.
+The Malawi SCTP reports significantly higher utilization of healthcare services (and particularly curative services) on receipt of the transfer.
 However, the World Bank meta-analysis finds no significant divergence in mean expenditure on health services and both the Tanzania TASAF and Zimbabwe HSCT actually report decreased expenditure.
+That said, there is some evidence from the Burkino Faso NCTTP that conditioning transfers on quarterly visits to the local health clinic for child growth monitoring for children under 6 (as well as 90% attendance for children 7-15) leads to greater healthcare service usage.
+It found no effect for the unconditional transfer treatment arm but the conditional transfer increased the number of routine preventative health clinic visits by 0.43/*/* [1.03]

 There is similarly weak evidence of improvement across a range medium-term health outcomes.
 The Kenya UBI found between 3 and 6 pp\*\* [44] reductions in the probability of a houshold member being sick (depending on time-scale), and the Malawi SCTP found a 6 pp reduction\*\* [30] in the incidence of illness in the past two weeks.